Bullseye (target): Kyūdō

 In Japanese archery, known as Kyūdō, the bullseye is called "zuboshi".
 The term is also used as idiomatic slang just as it is in English, to note that someone has done or said something that hits "right on the nose."

 Darts

 In darts, the bullseye is located 5 foot 8 inches (1.73m) above the floor.
 Before the start of a match, players will usually throw closest to the bullseye to decide who has the advantage of throwing first.
 An inner bullseye (sometimes called a "double bullseye" in amateur play) is a smaller inner circle and counts for 50 points, while an outer bull is worth 25 points.
+Unlike in other games, the bullseye is not the highest-scoring target in standard darts.
+This goes to the "triple 20" segment above it.
 In the World Grand Prix, which has a double start format, an inner bullseye can begin a leg.
 In the dart golf game, the bullseye is part of a three-part tiebreaker that includes the treble twenty.

 Hitting three bullseyes in darts is known as the "Alan Evans shot".